 As our day came to a close, my daughter began to cry.
 I imagine it’s because there’s no greater feeling in this world than to be understood, and for a few hours—in sunny San Diego—she was understood.
 How do you let go of that good, good love?
 The answer is: You don’t.

 Caelin is a member of our family now.
 Her crown sits in Campbell’s room and shines almost as bright as her spirit.
 It serves as a beacon of hope for all of us; a reminder of the day that everything finally became okay.

 I’ve never been more proud of my daughter’s superpower.
 The world may suggest that those with disabilities and differences aren’t enough, but I beg to differ.
 Look at these girls.
 They are the faces of autism.
 They are redefining what true beauty really is.
 And the wonderful news is they don’t need diamonds to do that.

 If you were born different, hold your head high.
 You’ve always worn the most valuable crown.

-Stephanie Hanrahan was just your seemingly average housewife until she grew tired of pretending and took an axe to her white picket fence (also known as making her private journal public).
+Stephanie Hanrahan was just your seemingly average housewife until she grew tired of pretending and took an axe to her white picket fence (making her private journal public).
 Learn how she traded her pretending for a panty liner on Instagram, Facebook, and her blog Tinkles Her Pants, where she chronicles her journey as wife to a husband with chronic illness, mother to special needs kiddos, and a woman who often unravels then finds her footing again.